chengjialiu/ChengjiaLiu/README.md

-- 👋 Hi, I’m Chengjia (Daniel) Liu @ChengjiaLiu
+- 👋 Hi, I’m Chengjia (Daniel) Liu @chengjialiu
-- 👀 I’m currently interested in machine learning and hardware design verification.
+- 👀 I’m currently interested in fixing the design verification coverage holes by leveraging machine learning techniques and the applications of large language models (LLMs) in hardware design verification.
 <!---
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...